-When installing multiple grippers on one UR robot, their gripper ID must be set properly.
-To do so, perform the following steps for each gripper:
+When installing multiple grippers on a UR robot, set an ID for each gripper.
+To do so, perform the following steps for each gripper.

-Connect only one gripper at a time using the M8 splitter (refer to the Installing the Gripper onto the robot section and the Electrical Setup section for detailed instructions); i. e. disconnect the gripper once it has been set up and identified by the software.
+Connect only one gripper at a time using the splitter (refer to the Installing the Gripper on the robot section and the Electrical Setup section for detailed instructions).
+After a gripper has been identified by PolyScope, disconnect it and repeat the installation procedure for each additional gripper.